mule-lint/mule-lint/ISSUE_TEMPLATE.md

 How will this improve your workflow?

-What technical details might matter or technical nuiances might happen?
+What technical details might matter or technical nuances might happen?